Huawei ban clouds U.S.-China trade talks, tech sector

 Republican Senator Marco Rubio said firms should reconsider entering into long-term contracts with Huawei, noting in a tweet that “very soon Huawei will lose access to important components like chips, antennae & phone operating systems.”

-Rubio added that for Huawei there are “real questions now about how they can survive this.”

-Leading analysts downgraded their assessments for several microchip companies in the wake of the move against Huawei, which was the world’s third largest purchaser of semiconductors last year.
+Leading analysts downgraded their assessments for several microchip companies following the move against Huawei.

-Huawei was the world’s third largest purchaser of semiconductors last year, accounting for 4.4% of global market share and behind only Samsung Electronics and Apple, according to Gartner, a research firm.
+Huawei was the world’s third largest purchaser of semiconductors last year, accounting for 4.4% of global market share, behind only Samsung Electronics Co Ltd and Apple Inc, according to Gartner, a research firm.

 There are also growing signs the U.S.-China trade war could filter into the broader economy.

-Walmart Inc said prices for shoppers will rise due to higher tariffs on Chinese goods even as the world’s largest retailer reported on Thursday its best comparable sales growth for the first quarter in nine years.
+Walmart Inc said prices for shoppers would rise because of higher tariffs on Chinese goods even as the world’s largest retailer reported on Thursday its best comparable sales growth for the first quarter in nine years.

-Walmart Chief Financial Officer Brett Biggs told Reuters the company will seek to ease the pain, in part by trying to buy from different countries.
+Walmart Chief Financial Officer Brett Biggs told Reuters the company would seek to ease the pain, in part by trying to buy from different countries.

 China, which views the U.S. decision last year to impose tariffs as the genesis of the trade war, retaliated this week with higher duties on a revised list of $60 billion worth of U.S. products.

-President Donald Trump, who has embraced protectionism and accused China of engaging in unfair trade practices, has threatened to put 25% tariffs on another $300 billion worth of Chinese goods.
+President Donald Trump, who has embraced protectionism and accused China of engaging in unfair trade practices, has threatened to put 25% tariffs on a further $300 billion worth of Chinese goods.

 With few options left for levying tariffs on U.S. goods, China could opt for other ways to pressure the United States, including blocking corporate mergers and other deals.